-We are a limited company that specialises in nutrition education, registered in England and Wales, company number 08414709, under Ben Coomber Ltd. Our registered office is at Saracens House Business Centre, 25 St. Margarets Green, Ipswich, Suffolk, England, IP4 2BN.
+We are a limited company that specialises in coaching, nutrition education and supplements, registered in England and Wales, company number 08414709, under Ben Coomber Ltd. Our registered office is at Saracens House Business Centre, 25 St. Margarets Green, Ipswich, Suffolk, England, IP4 2BN.
 You can contact us via our contact page here.

 Collection your information